kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

 - **I greet the client warmly**

   > *Hi John!
-I’m Daniel from IT—just picked up your ticket.
+I’m Kizito from IT—just picked up your ticket.
 Let’s get this sorted out.*

 - **I give quick updates so they’re not left waiting**